Grad Student Feature: Jonathon Kotwa and Echinococcus multilocularis in Wild Canids

-Jonathon D. Kotwa is a PhD candidate in the Department of Pathobiology at the University of Guelph.
+Jonathon D. Kotwa completed his PhD in the Department of Pathobiology at the University of Guelph.
 His research interests include interdisciplinary perspectives for evaluating emerging zoonotic diseases, with a specific concentration on investigating the role of wild canids as sentinel species for pathogens of public health and veterinary significance.

 Find out more about Kotwa’s work at EmultiOntario.com